ohboh/yajyboard/README.md

 # yajyboard
-A mock dashboard made using CSS Grid (mostly) as part of The Odin Project curriculum.
+A mock dashboard made as part of The Odin Project curriculum.

 Live Preview: https://ohboh.github.io/yajyboard/